 The late '60s thought the only women in Rock were Janis Joplin and Grace Slick>.
 Yoko had Janis' wail and Grace's politics, but also more.

 Yoko had the art assault of Captain Beefheart, the alien edge of David Bowie, the tongue of Kate Millet, the populism of Frida Kahlo, and the absurdism of Andy Kaufman.
 She was Yoko Ono.
 She was the template for every badaass Rock goddess to follow.

 She took the entire brunt of the old world to open the doors for a new that could accept rebel artists like Annette Peacock, Cosi Fanni Tutti (Throbbing Gristle), Patti Smith, Grace Jones, Lydia Lunch, Poly Styrene (X-Ray Spex), The B-52s, Ari Up (The Slits), Marianne Faithfull, Vi Subversa (The Poison Girls), Nona Hendryx, Kate Bush, Niagara (Destroy All Monsters), Siouxsiee Sioux, Kim Gordon (Sonic Youth), Jarboe (The Swans), Kathleen Hanna (Bikini Kill, Le Tigre), Tori Amos, Peaches, Chicks On Speed, Lesbians On Ecstasy, and Lady Gaga.

-Notice also how many of those women were also fine or performance artists, designers, fashionistas, or poets.
+Notice also how many of those women were also fine artists, performance artists, designers, fashionistas, or poets.